aligoknl/game-word-guesser-api/readme.md

 ## Overview

 The Game Guess API is a backend service for a word guessing game.
-It provides endpoints to retrieve a list of words that players can use to play the game.
+It provides endpoints to retrieve a list of words or a random word that players can use to play the game.

 ## Installation